Julampus/ACADEMIA/Barnard 2025-2026/IntroBioO&P/Labs/O&P Lab 5 - Sunflower Germination I.md

 	*Seed* - inner product... the part you consume Endosperm - nutritious tissue within seed, results from fertilization by second plant sperm Seed embryo:
-				==Cotyledons== - seed leaf (embryonic center of the seed; serves as nutritional center of plant until it can germinate)
+				==Cotyledons== - seed leaf (embryonic center of the seed; serves as nutritional center of plant until it can germinate - what spews out of the seed upon germination)
 				<u>Radicle</u> - embryonic root
 				Hypocotyl - region where cotyledons attach to radicle [Plumule] - everything you find above the soil